Murder in the Mews: The Incredible Theft

 This version differs from the story in that the altered aeroplane plans are for the "Mayfield Kestrel" fighter plane (a Supermarine Spitfire) instead of a bomber; Captain Hastings, Chief Inspector Jap and Miss Lemon were added.
 Lord Mayfield's Christian name is altered from "Charles" to "Tommy" and he is given a wife "Margaret".
-Also, he was being blackmailed because he had sold howitzers to the Japanese-and gives a (faked) metal alloy formula of the fighter in return for the record of his sale; in comic relief Hastings and Poirot "borrow" a police car to chase Vanderlyn to the German ambassador's home; Inspector Japp fails to find the missing plans; Carrington is a politician instead of a RAF officer; Thomas Mayfield is an arms maker instead of a possible prime minister; and the involvement of Reggie Carrington and Leonie the maid does not take place.
+Also, he was being blackmailed because he had sold howitzers to the Japanese-and gives a (faked) metal alloy formula of the fighter in return for the record of his sale; in comic relief Hastings and Poirot "borrow" a police car to chase Vanderlyn to the German ambassador's home; Inspector Japp fails to find the missing plans; Carrington is a politician instead of an RAF officer; Thomas Mayfield is an arms maker instead of a possible prime minister; and the involvement of Reggie Carrington and Leonie the maid does not take place.

 Dead Man's Mirror

 This was broadcast on 28 February 1993 as the seventh episode of series five.